o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 You can also utilize IAM roles by defining role based profiles.
 Refer to [Using an IAM role in the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) for information.

-### Option 2: Configure local credentials via config files
+### Option 2: Configure local credentials using config files
 If you have an automated process or other provisioning mechanism, you can place pre-configured user credentials in the standard AWS config files.

 Manually create or edit the `~/.aws/config` and `~/.aws/credentials` files (on macOS or Linux) or `%USERPROFILE%\.aws\config` and `%USERPROFILE%\.aws\credentials` files (on Windows) to include the credentials and a default region.